4-Ingredient DIY Natural Grill Cleaner

 This post is sponsored by Sprouts Farmers Market.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

-Father’s Day is coming up June 17, and I don’t know about you, but my dad is not an easy man to shop for.
+Father’s Day is coming up June 16 (in just a few days!), and I don’t know about you, but my dad is not an easy man to shop for.
 He hasn’t bought a new outfit since 1972 (and has no desire for someone else to do it for him), he already owns every techy gadget on the planet, and I’m pretty sure he alone keeps Bass Pro Shops in business.

 So this year, I decided to take matters into my own hands and create something unique and special for my dad, that’s also practical and perfect for any man who likes to grill (read: pretty much every man I know).